Neil Gale - Manager

 Chris recently finished a four-year apprenticeship at the Magic of Life having volunteered for a year before that.
 In the early days of the Trust, he used to come in after school.
 He started breeding butterflies and other insects at the age of five.
 A lynch-pin for the Trust, he turns his hand to building many of the new displays as well as taking on the practical jobs that are so important to run the butterfly house.

 Joe works on animal husbandry specialising on the insects and Arachnids.
 He is also in charge of breeding programs for some of the Nymphalids such as Scarlet Anartia and Siproetas.
-He has a degree in Zoology from the University of Aberystwyth.
+He has a degree in Marine Biology from the University of Aberystwyth.

 Freya works part-time looking after the livestock and helping out in the reception.
 She loves all plants and could name many of the corals we keep even before she started working for us.